Atopsxv/Learn-Tech/README.md

 # Useful-Info
 ## Useful information I think (LET ME KNOW HOW I CAN IMPROVE IT AS THAT WOULD BE VERY HELPFUL!
 THIS IS MEANT TO BE A LEARNING LIST.
-THIS IS STILL IN DEVELOPMENT AND WILL BE FOR A LONG TIME.
+THIS IS WILL GET UPDATED WHEN EVER.

 - ## Being as minimal as possible by removing unnecessary apps, folders from your system & reducing code in scripts, websites, for working on every project I think.
 Thats all I think about (Being as lightweight as possible)